samuelshiels/Simple-Projects/README.md

  - Have the client receive a port number of an existing server to then connect to.
    - Send a secret password for clients to present to a server to prevent clients from guessing.
  - Create new server processes if a server is full

+## Network Scanning

+- Define an IP range
+- Choose and run a network scanning application and parse the results
+- Store the results in a database with a timestamp
+- For each result create a host, port and estimate service reference